bluejava/IArray/README.md

 ## API

-Since this extends the standard JavaScript `Array`, I will only document the methods that have *changed* from the standard Array API:
+Since this extends the standard JavaScript `Array`, I will only document the methods that have *changed* from the standard Array API.
+These include **3** new methods, `rm`, `rmAt` and `set` along with several methods from the `Array` API whose behavior is slightly changed to reflect the immutable nature of `IArray`.

 ### `concat(value1[, value2 ...]) => IArray`